πͺClear

 Example usage:

-, forcing the element to be positioned below any preceding left or right-floated elements within an inline formatting context.
+.clear-inline-endSets the clear property to inline-end, forcing the element to be positioned below any preceding left or right-floated elements within an inline formatting context.

 CSS equivalent: clear: inline-end;